simondlr/computingcommons/README.md

 This book extends onwards from the previous book I was writing about the blockchain (which can be found in the “old” folder, still available to read).
 The narrative has changed into a much grander vision.

-## Leanpub.

-During the writing proces, [leanpub](https://leanpub.com/theblockchain) will be used.
-The whole WIP book is currently being sold at the price of $9.99.

 ## Themes.

 The themes are subject to change, but will currently cover the following: